| |

 champion athlete.
 In addition to adventures in college sports, he

 also goes against criminals and spies.
+His friend Henry is of slight build and wears glasses.
 His real name is unknown,

 everyone just calls him "Champ". |